Dagzy/NodeGitBook/docs/javascript_library/06-Express-Server/09-middleware/00-test-client.md

 You can see that we aren't doing too much here.
 We have 3 `<p>` elements, each with a `<button>` that calls a different function when clicked.
 Each of the `<p>` elements have an id attribute so that we can access them later.
 Our js file is linked at the bottom, but since we don't really care what this looks like, we don't have any css file linked.
 You should see this when you open the page in your browser: <br> ![this](assets/testclient.png) <hr>

 ### scripts.js
 Enter the following code into the `scripts.js` file.
-Like before, see if you can guess what this code is doing.
 We'll talk about it in a minute.

 ```js
 function fetchHelloDataFromAPI() {